openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Credential Issuers publishing metadata MUST make a JSON document available at the path formed by concatenating the string `/.well-known/openid-credential-issuer` to the Credential Issuer Identifier.
 If the Credential Issuer value contains a path component, any terminating `/` MUST be removed before appending `/.well-known/openid-credential-issuer`.

 The path formed following the steps above MUST point to a JSON document compliant with this specification.
 The document MUST be returned using the `application/json` media type.

+#### Partial Credential Issuer Metadata Retrieval {#partial_metadata_retrieval}

+The Wallet can retrieve obtain part of the `credentials_supported` credential issuer metadata that is about a particular credential in one of the following ways:

+  1. The Wallet first obtains full Credential Issuer Metadata.
+Then it uses keys such as `identifier` parameter value to identify a relevant entry in the `credentials_supported` parameter.
+  2. The Wallet appends an `identifier` parameter as a query parameter to the /.well-known/ endpoint of the Credential Issuer metadata.
+The Issuer returns parameters that are common to all of the credentials and the entry in the `credentials_supported` parameter that corresponds to the credential identified in the query parameter.

 ### Credential Issuer Metadata Parameters {#credential-issuer-parameters}